parusa-g/Schrodinger_solver/README.md

 # Schrodinger_solver
-Solves atomic bound-state problem with local or non-local potential
+Solves atomic bound and scattering atomic problem with local or non-local potential